 - Ratio of Redmond’s transportation supply to transportation system demands (i.e. concurrency).

-- Mobility: Light Rail Integration, North/South Corridor Study, Bel-Red Road bicycle lanes, 156th Avenue NE shared use path, develop a long-term plan to address sidewalk deficiencies (part of TMP development)t, citywide ADA Compliance Plan, and the Overlake Village Pedestrian Bridge.
+- Mobility: Light Rail Integration, Alignment of new bus routes with bike and pedestrian safety projects, North/South Corridor Study, Bel-Red Road bicycle lanes, 156th Avenue NE shared use path, develop a long-term plan to address sidewalk deficiencies (part of TMP development), citywide ADA Compliance Plan, and the Overlake Village Pedestrian Bridge.

 - Maintenance: Sidewalk repair program, Street improvements (152nd and NE 70th), 166th Avenue NE pavement management, Water System Comprehensive Plan, and improve coordination of vegetation control.